mahaloz/ike/src/3_computer_organization/instructions.md

 ## Introduction
 So you've learned where to store numbers in assembly, [registers](./registers.md).
 Your next logical question would be: **how** do I store values in those registers?
 Good question.
 You store them using _instructions_.

-Instructions are _atmoic_ pieces of logic that run in order on the CPU.
+Instructions are _atomic_ pieces of logic that run in order on the CPU.
 That sounds complicated, so let's break it down.
 Here is an example of something we want to do:

 ```c
 x = 10